Hypertrophic Cardiomyopathy 2020: Updates, Clarity and Progress for HCM

 - Sweeting J, Ingles J, Ball K, Semsarian C. A control theory-based pilot intervention to increase physical activity in patients with hypertrophic cardiomyopathy.
 Am J Cardiol 2018;122:866-71.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Sports and Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Heart Failure and Cardiac Biomarkers, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Sports and Exercise and Imaging

 Keywords: Sports, Athletes, Quality of Life, Gadolinium, Contrast Media, Hypertrophy, Left Ventricular, American Heart Association, Genetic Markers, Defibrillators, Implantable, Cardiovascular Diseases, Decision Making, Patient Advocacy, Magnetic Resonance Imaging, Echocardiography, Risk Assessment, Arrhythmias, Cardiac, Risk Factors, Patient Care, Cardiomyopathy, Hypertrophic, Life Style, Disease Progression, Patient-Centered Care